New Zealand

 1. Buyback all vested shares at fair value; or

-2. Convert all vested shares to non-voting shares (i.e. the employee/consultant, being the holder of the vested shares, can still receive dividends from the company but has no say in the decision-making of the company).
+2. Convert all vested shares to non-voting shares (i.e. the employee/consultant, being the holder of the vested shares, can still receive dividends from the company but has no say in the company’s decision-making).

-The company may exercise the call option for six months from the date when the employee/consultant leaves the company.
+The company may exercise the call option for six months after the employee/consultant leaves the company.

 ZEGAL SEES HUGE CUSTOMER GROWTH IN THE UK